MicrosoftDocs/azure-docs/articles/digital-twins/concepts-objectmodel-spatialgraph.md

 - **Security key stores** provide the security keys for all devices in the hierarchy under a given space object to allow the device to securely communicate with Digital Twins.
 - **User-defined functions** (UDFs) allow customizable sensor telemetry processing within the spatial graph.
 For example, a UDF can:
     - Set a sensor value.
-    - Perform custom logic based on sensor readings, and set the output to a space,
+    - Perform custom logic based on sensor readings, and set the output to a space.
     - Attach metadata to a space.
     - Send notifications when predefined conditions are met.
 Currently, UDFs can be written in JavaScript.
 - **Matchers** are objects that determine which UDFs are executed for a given telemetry message.